The GREEN wheeled bin is for all recyclable items. These bins are emptied every two weeks.

 - Garden waste should be placed in your brown recycling bin.
 Only completely clear bags are permitted with recycling;

-- Small quantities of textiles and clothing can also be recycled if they are put in a clear tied bag and placed on top of the green recycling bin.
+- Small quantities of textiles and clothing can also be recycled if they are put in a clear tied shopping sized bag and placed on top of the green recycling bin.
+This is due to the limited capacity on the trucks as textiles have to be collected separately to the other recycling.

 We work in partnership with all councils in Kent.
-More information on this partnership can be found by viewing Kent Resource Partnership's Materials End Destinations annual reports.
+If you wish to find out what happens to your waste that is collected, please visit Where our waste and recycling goes and for more information on this partnership visit Kent Resource Partnership's Materials End Destinations annual reports.